jugen667/minic_mips_compiler/README.md

 ## About the author
 This repo is a fork of [this project](https://github.com/thomasrPPS/Compilation_pj_Genty_Rio)

-Started as a school project, I decided to fork this project to carry on and add the missing features.
+Started as a school project, I decided to fork this project to carry on, clarify its stucture and add the missing features.

 We are both former embedded system student and enthusiast about working around low-level programming